mzcoder-hub/mzcoder-hub/README.md

 <p>

 - 🔭 I’m currently Temporary working on **PT.
 Wiryatedja Digital Corporation** as CEO, And Now Looking for **A JOB** if there any company that want accept me with Remote Working
-- 🔭 I'm Working in **PT Cahaya Inovasi Anak Bangsa, Jakarta Selatan** as FULLSTACK JAVASCRIPT DEVELOPER
-- 🌱 I'm currently work on understanding GERN Stack, and Prisma with Docker
+- 🌱 I'm currently work on understanding React Native, Deep Learning Laravel AlpineJs, Wanna Learn in Golang.
 - 💬 Ask me about **Blogger, SEO, and lil bit bout programming**
 - 📫 How to reach me: **galangypradana@gmail.com** for business you can contact me in **galang@wiryatedja.id**
 - ⚡ Fun fact: **I'm a man :p**